 Plot: Yugi and his friends love playing the card game Duel Monsters, but when the world champ, Seto Kaiba overhears that Yugi’s grandpa has a super rare card at his game shop, he believes it to be the card he’s been searching for for ages.
 When he arrives, lo and behold, it’s the Blue Eyes he’s been looking for.
 However, Yugi’s grandpa, Solomon, won’t sell it or trade for it because it’s so precious to him.

-In order to make it a surprise that Kaiba has the other three Blue eyes, they omit the part of Kaiba’s speech before the duel where he mentions that a deck can only have three copies of the same card and he destroyed the fourth because he couldn’t use it and didn’t want it used against him.
-So when Blue eyes shows up in the dub, it’s a huge reveal even though in the Japanese version they state it before the battle even begins.
+In order to make it a surprise that Kaiba has the other three Blue Eyes, they omit the part of Kaiba’s speech before the duel where he mentions that a deck can only have three copies of the same card and he destroyed the fourth because he couldn’t use it and didn’t want it used against him.

 To be honest, though, I prefer this season.
-Sure the rules are used as toilet paper and a lot of the include moves that make no sense, but that make duels more exciting.
+Sure the rules are used as toilet paper and a lot of the moves make no sense, but that makes duels more exciting.
 In the following seasons, practically everything is about rules and regulations.
 It makes it pretty boring.

 Subbed, dubbed, that friendship marker smiley face thing is still uber cheese.

-Entire show edit: Though Kaiba is still an asshole in the series, he’s is much more respectful in the subbed version.
-Dubbed Kaiba slings insults and treats people like crap while subbed version Kaiba is more subtly condescending and uses honorifics.
+Entire Show Edit: Though Kaiba is still an asshole in the series, he’s is much more respectful in the original version.
+Dubbed Kaiba slings insults and treats people like crap while original version Kaiba is more subtly condescending and uses honorifics.

 Next episode, Pegasus and Yami have a showdown through a video tape.
 Will the tracking need to be adjusted during the duel!?
 Tune in and find out!